Important COVID-19 Update: All scholarship interviews will be held online in spring 2021, rather than on campus.

 We are not asking students to perform an audition live over Zoom this year.
 The submission of a video recorded performance serves as the musical audition portion of your application.
 Music faculty will listen to these recordings prior to meeting with students on Zoom for interviews.

 The Sister Monica Laughlin Music Ensemble Scholarship auditions are open to students in all majors at the College who sing or play in choir, band, or orchestra.
 Students may receive up to $16,000 over four years (up to $4,000 per academic year) for participating in music ensembles.
-A student's award is determined by the members of the Music Department faculty following a live audition on the Duluth campus.
+A student's award is determined by the members of the Music Department faculty following the student's submission of an audition recording and a live interview with the music faculty (held on Zoom in 2021).
 The scholarship is automatically renewed each semester for a student who:

-- Once all scheduling forms have been received from students auditioning on that date, you'll receive another email with confirmation of your official audition time.
-You'll receive your scheduled time 5-6 days before the audition date.
+Once all scheduling forms have been received from students interviwing on that date, you'll receive another email with confirmation of your official interview time.
+This email will also contain a link to a Zoom meeting and instructions on how to download and use Zoom, if you are not familiar with it.
+You'll receive your scheduled time and Zoom link 5-6 days before the interview date.

 Music Lesson Scholarships are available for Music majors and minors to pay for private lessons on a major instrument or voice.
 These scholarships are given in addition to other aid offered through the Financial Aid Office.
 If you have questions or would like to be considered for the Music Lesson Scholarship, or if you are interested in pursuing a Music major or minor, contact Dr. Jeremy Craycraft at 218-723-7021 or firstname.lastname@example.org.